Also known as:

 Control

 Control generally not necessary; on young plantings, shoots can be massively colonized by this aphid.
-In that case possibly to control with pyrethrum, insecticidal soap, soap suds, rhubarb solution, nettle solution or with the larvae of ladybird (Adalia).
+In that case possibly to control with pyrethrum, insecticidal soap, soapy water spray, rhubarb solution, nettle solution or with the larvae of ladybird (Adalia).

 Prevention

-Natural enemies include: birds, ladybirds, earwigs, parasitic wasps and lacewings.
+Natural enemies include: birds, ladybirds, earwigs, parasitoid wasps and lacewings.